- July 2, 2019

 Plywood has many uses, so you can really use whichever type you deem fit based on the project you’re building.
 However, to make shopping for plywood easier, most suppliers or lumber stores will break down their plywood in basic categories.

-Structural or exterior plywood is designed for permanent use in building structures like beams, subfloors, bracing for walls or roofs, and in any other instance where strength and stability are vital.
+Structural or exterior plywood, like CDX plywood, is designed for permanent use in building structures like beams, subfloors, bracing for walls or roofs, and in any other instance where strength and stability are vital.
 Structural plywood is often quite thick, made of softwood species and without an attractive finish.
 The majority of structural plywood is moisture-resistant.

 Exterior plywood is going to be fairly strong, but most importantly, it’s designed for water-resistance and weather exposure.
 Adhesives used in Exterior plywood withstand water and harsh sunlight for longer without degradation.
 However, Exterior plywood that will be directly exposed to the elements will still need a surface treatment (e.g. waterproof sealant) as it is designed to be covered with siding, flooring, roofing, etc.